 1. Deeper and Richer Insights

 Companies are able to rely on these links to gain deeper and richer insights about their customers.
-These insights are imperative to the customer experience, yet a recent Forrester study showed 95% of organizations aren’t yet able to provide the best customer experience.
+These insights are imperative to the customer experience, yet many organizations aren’t able to provide the best customer experience.
 The primary reason for this is that they don’t have the correct data to know what their customers want in the moment they’re engaging with their company.
-The good news is, the study also found that 89% are investing in tools and technology to improve their CX initiatives so they’re on the right track.
+The good news is, many companies are beginning to invest in tools and technology to improve their CX initiatives so they’re on the right track.

 2. Faster Decision-Making